jinsley8/wp-gulp-child-theme/README.md

 ## Requirements

-**Node.js**: This child theme requires [Node.js](https://nodejs.org/en/) 18 or later to run Gulp.
+**Node.js**: This child theme requires [Node.js](https://nodejs.org/en/) 20 or later to run Gulp.

 ### Installation of Node.js

-Use Node.js version 18.18.0 to 20.x only.
+Use Node.js version 20.11.0 or higher.

 To install [Node.js](https://nodejs.org/en/), follow one of these methods: